Last updated October 21, 2024.

 It promotes new brain cell creation in the parts of the brain affected by these diseases and reduces the brain plaques associated with Alzheimer’s.

-It also inhibits depression, increases the calming neurotransmitter GABA, and changes brainwave patterns
+It also reduces symptoms of depression, increases the calming neurotransmitter GABA, and changes brainwave patterns.

 It’s much better to get your EGCG by drinking green tea.